derekmarion/oop-school-interface-i/README.md

 #calling a class method
 Student.all # => [#<Student:0x00007fe6708cecf0 @name="Lisa", @age="25", @password="xx ", @role="Student", @school_id="13345">, ... ]
 ```

-Inside our class method we are iterating over each line in the `csv` file.
-We set some parameters to ensure that each row includes headers which get set as our keys when we call `.to_h` to convert the row into a hash as we pass it to the `Student.new` method.

-Wow, that was a mouthful.
-If you didn't get all that right away that's ok.
-It may take some time to break down all of the code.
-Feel free to experiment with reading from the `CSV`.
-Print stuff out.
-Break things!
-Do whatever you need to do to aid your learning.

- Make sure you understand how the data is coming in.
-Why do we need to chain `.map` onto our `foreach` method?
-Don't move on until you have an understanding of what's going on here.
-This concept of reading rows of data and turning them into `Ruby` objects is extremely common and will carry through into our work with `Rails` and beyond.

-Once you have a feel for what is going on here, set up the `Staff` class with its own `.all` method that reads from the `staff.csv` file.

 ## Release 3: Loading Staff and Students into School
 Again we are making a design decision here that might need to change as we expand functionality.
 For now, we want each instance of `School` to load in all the `Students` and `Staff` on its own.